 I have to mention the last photo for day 3, is it just me who thinks that dinosaur looks strange?
 It has a goatee!

 Today we were heading for home so the morning consisted of packing and getting ready for the long day ahead.
 Once we had packed we handed the keys back to the owner who lived right next door which was handy, we then walked through the market which covered a huge area, street after street was crowded with people and stalls it was such a lovely and friendly atmosphere.
 Our ferry wasn’t due to leave until 3:10pm so we all climbed in the car and set off for a small town called Ghent where we stopped for an hour to have a look around.
 As we had quite a long drive to the ferry we decided to find a toilet but we were struggling to find one until we came across good old McDonald’s, we all went up the 3 flights of stairs and went to the toilet only to be met by two women wanting money on the way out (note to self: You have to pay to pee at McDonald’s in Ghent).
-The toilets were very nice and clean though and they were very nice and gave Maxx a sweet, although I did forget about the old saying don’t take sweets from strangers lol – oops.
+The toilets were very nice, really clean and the ladies were lovely and gave Maxx a sweet when he left.
 After our visit to McDonald’s we headed back towards the car where there was a small flea market, there was some lovely things and some beautiful furniture which I really wanted to buy but unfortunately it was too big to take back.

 After our visit to Ghent we set off again for the ferry, we arrived at Calais with plenty of time to spare so we had our lunch in the car as we waited to board.
 The return ferry trip took around an hour and 20 minutes, most of which we spent in the cafe at the front of the ferry so we could look out of the window.
 It’s really peaceful and calming watching the water and Maxx loved it.
 We got off the ferry in Dover and set off for our final stop – home!
 We made it back in good time and again Maxx was as good as gold in the car.
 He spent a little while sleeping (he falls asleep so quickly in the car bless him), we played some games and then watched a film – so good for his age and not once did he moan or ask if we were there yet.